twada/qunit-tap/README.md

 DESCRIPTION
 ---------------------------------------
-QUnit-TAP is a simple plugin for [QUnit](http://docs.jquery.com/QUnit) to produce [TAP](http://testanything.org/) output, to run tests on command-line.
+QUnit-TAP is a simple plugin for [QUnit](http://docs.jquery.com/QUnit) to produce [TAP](http://testanything.org/) output, to run tests on CLI.

-With QUnit-TAP you can test your QUnit test scripts on CUI, and you can use TAP Consumers like [prove](http://perldoc.perl.org/prove.html) for test automation.
+With QUnit-TAP you can test your QUnit test scripts on your terminal, and you can use TAP Consumers like [prove](http://perldoc.perl.org/prove.html) for test automation.

 QUnit-TAP runs under headless browsers like [phantomjs](http://code.google.com/p/phantomjs/), command-line js environments (like [SpiderMonkey](https://developer.mozilla.org/en/SpiderMonkey) or [Rhino](https://developer.mozilla.org/en/Rhino)), and [CommonJS](http://commonjs.org/) environments (like [node.js](http://nodejs.org/) or [narwhal](http://narwhaljs.org/)), and of cource, runs under real browser too.